Responsible savings and investments

 What about the financial performance of responsible investments?

-International sector surveys show that ESG investments achieve a financial return that is equal to, or greater than, conventional investments, along with a better financial stability over the long term.
+International sector surveys show that ESG investments achieve on average a good financial return over the long term.

-A survey conducted by Morningstar of 70 ESG indices on markets worldwide found that, between 2016 and 2020, incorporating ESG criteria enhanced their performances and mitigated their volatility.
+A survey published by Morningstar in 2021 on 70 ESG indices on markets worldwide found that, between 2016 and 2020, incorporating ESG criteria enhanced their performances and mitigated their volatility.

 - 75% of these ESG indices outperformed their market peers in 2020;